vdbrink/vdbrink.github.io/projects/slide_smart_curtains.md

 Luckily, another company, Robb Shop, took over the production, website and support and continues with this great product!
 Hopefully they can keep this product alive.

-It's now (for only a few days) in [pre-order available](https://www.robbshop.nl/pre-order-slide-slim-gordijnsysteem-wifi) Delivery will be probably in June because a new batch needs to be made.
+It's now in [pre-order available](https://www.robbshop.nl/pre-order-slide-slim-gordijnsysteem-wifi) Delivery will be probably in June because a new batch needs to be made.

 The product website: https://slide.store